caesawiradiputra/dock-vault/README.md

 # DockVault

-DockVault is a secure, self-hosted credential management system designed for local use, with full encryption, a web-based interface, and Docker support.
+**DockVault** is a secure, self-hosted credential management system built with Python and Flask, designed for **local-first usage**.
+It encrypts credentials using AES, runs in Docker, and offers a web-based interface for managing sensitive configuration files.

 ## Features